fivetran/dbt_microsoft_ads_source/models/docs.md

 The revenue optionally reported by the advertiser as a result of the `conversions` figure.
 {% enddocs %}

+{% docs all_conversions %}
+Number of all conversions, measured by completion of an action by a customer after viewing your ad.
+{% enddocs %}

 {% docs all_conversions_qualified %}
 Number of all conversions, measured by completion of an action by a customer after viewing your ad.
 This includes data from all conversions goals regardless of their ExcludeFromBidding setting.
 {% enddocs %}